scottandrewlepera/cv/README.md

 #### Notable work

-* Designed and implemented customer workflows to enable thousands of affiliates to onboard quickly and start earning
+* Designed and built customer workflows to enable thousands of affiliates to onboard quickly and start earning
 * Created cross-browser ad placement frameworks for easy affiliate link building
 * Migrated Amazon's legacy web platform to a modernized and more performant Amazon system